ToruNiina/AWKesome/README.md

 required.
 The reference PDB must not contain MODEL line.

+In data/ directory, sample data that can be used for RMSDCalculation exist.
+To try RMSDCalculator, do following way on top directory of this project.

+    $awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk \
+         -f lib/utils.awk -f MatrixOperation.awk -f lib/JacobiMethod.awk \
+         -f lib/BestFit.awk src/RMSDCalculator.awk -v ref="./data/sh3_native.pdb" \
+         -v movie="./data/sh3_native.movie" > sh3_rmsd.dat

+And compare CafeMol's ts file.
+Because ts file rounds the values, you find the difference between them at a quick glance, but these are almost same if my scripts runs correctly on your environment.

 __NOTE__: This calculates only whole structure.
 Not each chain.

 ## Testing